Yelp/elastalert/docs/source/ruletypes.rst

 ``mattermost_channel_override``: Incoming webhooks have a default channel, but it can be overridden.
 A public channel can be specified "#other-channel", and a Direct Message with "@username".

 ``mattermost_emoji_override``: By default ElastAlert 2 will use the ``:ghost:`` emoji when posting to the channel.
 You can use a different emoji per
 ElastAlert 2 rule.
 Any Apple emoji can be used, see http://emojipedia.org/apple/ .
-If slack_icon_url_override parameter is provided, emoji is ignored.
+If mattermost_icon_url_override parameter is provided, emoji is ignored.

 ``mattermost_icon_url_override``: By default ElastAlert 2 will use the ``:ghost:`` emoji when posting to the channel.
 You can provide icon_url to use custom image.
 Provide absolute address of the pciture.